alexunxus/DLSP_final/README.md

 ./run_all.sh
 ```

+The following baseline accuracy means we use the default state-of-the-art Semi-SL weight to perform inference and
+the robust accuracy means we correct the image throught natural supervision and use the Semi-SL model to perform inference.

 ### Attack 5 epochs+ counter attack 5 epochs
 | Perturbation | Baseline Accuracy (%) | Baseline Test Loss | Robust Accuracy(%) | Robust Test Loss |
 |--------------|--------------|-----------|--------------------|------------------|